We keep the Public Health Privacy Notice under review. It was last reviewed and updated in September 2022.

 Sharing personal data

-We're required to comply with Data Protection legislation to ensure personal data is managed securely and this is reviewed every year as part of our NHS Information Governance Toolkit assessment.
+We're required to comply with Data Protection legislation to ensure personal data is managed securely and this is reviewed every year as part of our NHS Data Security and Protection Toolkit assessment.

-Confidential public health data will only be shared with other areas of the NHS, local authorities or care organisations with the permission of the Caldicott Guardian, once the necessary legal basis has been established and data protection safeguards have been verified, so that the data is managed and used under the same restrictions.
+We will only share data with other areas of the NHS, local authorities or care organisations once the necessary legal basis has been established and data protection safeguards have been verified, so that the data is managed and used under the same restrictions.
 Anyone who receives information from the Public Health Team is also under a legal duty to keep it confidential.

 In relation to births and deaths, the data will only be processed by our employees in fulfilment of their public health function, and will not be transferred, shared, or otherwise made available to any third party, including any organisations processing data on behalf of the council or in connection with their legal function.